Fix crash in PREPARE with property parameter when enable_containment is off (#2339)

 Apache AGE is intended to be simple to install and run.
 It can be installed with Docker and other traditional ways.

-You can use a package management that your OS provides to download AGE.
+You can use a package management that your OS provides to download PostgreSQL.

 sudo apt install postgresql